Deployment and Maintenance / Backup and Migration

 - Use

-docker stack deploy dataflux-func -c {installation directory}/docker-stack.yaml --resolve-image neverto restart all services.
+docker stack deploy dataflux-func -c {Installation Directory}/docker-stack.yaml --resolve-image neverto restart all services.

 Since the image files in the installation package have already been imported locally, adding the --resolve-image never parameter can prevent Docker from performing unnecessary image checks when starting containers.